-By signing up for your free FICO score online you'll be able to:
+By signing up for your FICO® Score through Online or Mobile Banking you'll be able to:

 Equifax has a long and well-established history of recording credit information.
 DCU's goal in offering this product was to provide the most useful information to our members free of cost, allowing our members to better achieve their financial goals.
 Equifax's reliability and quality of information made them the perfect choice for providing this product to our members.

 At this time, unfortunately not.
-However, under federal law you are entitled to a free credit report once per year from all three major credit bureaus.
+However, under federal law, you are entitled to a free credit report once per year from all three major credit bureaus.
 While this report will not contain your score, it is vital to review this information regularly for accuracy and to watch for any fraudulent activity.
-You can find all three credit bureaus' contact information on our StreetWise Credit Reports page or at annualcreditreport.com.
+You can find all three credit bureaus' contact information at annualcreditreport.com.

-Q: How do I sign up (opt in) for this product?
+6. How do I sign up (opt-in) for this product?

-Q: Are there other services associated with this that I will be charged for
+8. Are there other services associated with this that I will be charged for?

 Although this information is provided completely free of charge, you will have the option to purchase additional products directly through Equifax such as alerts and identity theft protection options.

-Not through this product, but under federal law you are entitled to a free credit report once per year from all three major credit bureaus.
+Not through this product, but under federal law, you are entitled to a free credit report once per year from all three major credit bureaus.
 While this report will not contain your score, it is vital to review this information regularly for accuracy and to watch for any fraudulent activity.
-You can find all three credit bureaus' contact information on our StreetWise Credit Reports page or at annualcreditreport.com.
+You can find all three credit bureaus' contact information at annualcreditreport.com.

 Along with your credit score, you may receive up to two factors that will help you better understand your credit score.
 You can use these factors to help you determine how your financial behavior impacts your creditworthiness.